d-millar/ghidra-debugger-how-to/emulators/gdbserver_over_wine.md

 ```

 ## Errors:
-- For reasons I don't completely understand, ctrl-c (or `interrupt` or `process interrupt`) has no affect for targets running under a wine-emulated gdbserver.  `Kill -INT pid` (suggested in `https://github.com/NationalSecurityAgency/ghidra/issues/6075`) will work, but the failure, for better or worse, is not a function of having Ghidra in the mix.
+- For reasons I don't completely understand, ctrl-c (or `interrupt` or `process interrupt`) has no affect for targets running under a wine-emulated gdbserver.  `Kill -INT pid` (suggested in `https://github.com/NationalSecurityAgency/ghidra/issues/6075`) will work.
+The failure of the normal break mechanisms, for better or worse, is not a function of having Ghidra in the mix.